Please ensure Javascript is enabled for purposes of website accessibility Military and Veteran Resources | University of West Florida

 Military and Veteran Resources

-The staff at Counseling & Psychological Services is dedicated to serving military and veteran students who have worked so hard and sacrificed so much to serve our country.
+The staff at Counseling and Psychological Services is dedicated to serving military and veteran students who have worked so hard and sacrificed so much to serve our country.

 Through a partnership with the Military and Veterans Resource Center (MVRC), Counseling & Psychological Services is working to help our military-affiliated students fulfill their goals while at UWF.
 Military-affiliated students include those from all five branches of the military on active duty, reserve, or veteran status.
 The services at Counseling & Psychological Services are offered to help students break down barriers that may be interfering with their success.